-In March 2008, we entered into a loan agreement with a bank pursuant to which we borrowed \$4.8 million to fund the purchase of equipment, furnishings, software and other fixed assets and to pay and satisfy in full the principal and interest outstanding on two of the tranches under our loan facility with R.J.
+In March 2008, we entered into a loan agreement with a bank that provided borrowing capacity of \$5.3 million to fund the purchase of equipment, furnishings, software and other fixed assets and enable the refinancing of our loan facility with R.J.
 Reynolds Tobacco Holdings, Inc., or RJRT.
-The March 2008 borrowing bears interest at a rate of 5.231% per annum and is repayable in equal monthly installments of \$112,000 beginning April 1, 2008 and through the maturity date of March 1, 2012.
-Pursuant to the agreement, the bank has a first priority security interest in the assets acquired with the proceeds of the loan facility.
-As of June 30, 2008, the outstanding principal balance under the loan facility was \$4.5 million and there was \$489,000 of additional borrowing capacity available to us at any time prior to October 1, 2008.
+We borrowed \$4.8 million upon entering into the loan agreement and borrowed the remaining \$489,000 in September 2008.
+Pursuant to the loan agreement, we granted a first priority security interest in favor of the bank in the assets acquired with the proceeds of the loan facility.
+The March 2008 loan bears interest at a fixed rate of 5.231% per annum and is repayable in equal monthly installments of \$112,000 beginning April 1, 2008 and through the maturity date of March 1, 2012.
+We used \$1.7 million of the proceeds from the March 2008 loan to pay and satisfy in full the principal and interest outstanding on two of the tranches under the loan facility with RJRT and granted a first priority security interest in favor of the bank in assets previously acquired with the proceeds of those tranches.
+The September 2008 loan bears interest at a fixed rate of 6.131% per annum and is repayable in equal monthly installments of \$11,000 beginning October 1, 2008 and through the maturity date of September 1, 2012.
+As of September 30, 2008, the outstanding principal balance under the loan facility was \$4.7 million and there is no additional borrowing capacity remaining available to us under the loan agreement.

 We have a loan facility with RJRT that we entered into originally in May 2002 and that has been subsequently amended.
 All borrowings under the facility are secured by specified tangible fixed assets determined sufficient by RJRT at the time of disbursement.
-The tranche that remains outstanding under the loan facility bears interest at an annual interest rate of 6.89% and is payable in monthly installments of \$23,000.
-As of June 30, 2008, the outstanding principal balance under the loan facility was \$159,000 and there is no additional borrowing capacity available to us.
+The lone remaining tranche outstanding under the loan facility bears interest at an annual interest rate of 6.89% and is payable in equal monthly installments of \$23,000 through January 2009.
+As of September 30, 2008, the outstanding principal balance under the loan facility was \$92,000 and there is no additional borrowing capacity available to us.

 In April 2002, we received a \$500,000 loan from the City of Winston-Salem.
 Under the terms of the loan, there was no interest accrual or payment due until the fifth anniversary.
-Following expiration of the five-year grace period in April 2007, the outstanding principal balance of the loan bears interest at an annual interest rate of 5% and is payable in 60 equal monthly installments of \$9,000.
-As of June 30, 2008, the outstanding principal balance under the loan was \$384,000.
+Following expiration of the five-year grace period in April 2007, the outstanding principal balance of the loan began to bear interest at an annual interest rate of 5% and became payable in equal monthly installments of \$9,000 through March 2012.
+As of September 30, 2008, the outstanding principal balance under the loan was \$361,000.